By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 So you’re currently working full time alongside performing with Opera Scholars Australia, how do you approach time management and self-care?

-During year 11 and 12 I completed IB, the International Baccalaureate.
+During year eleven and twelve I completed IB, the International Baccalaureate.
 IB is probably the biggest mammoth of a multi-task you can possibly endure at the one time.
 You’re juggling a lot of stuff for a really small outcome, which feels like the be-all and end-all at the time.

 In regards to juggling performing and working, I got my first job at fourteen and have never not had a job.
 So the over time, balancing musical commitments with study and work has become a normal thing for me.